Patteerrik/Athletic-Club/README.md

 ### Home page
 ![Alt text](assets/images/readme-images/Home%20page%20(Readme).png)

 * The home page give the user an understanding of what Athletic club offer and a sense of welcome which is the goal of the front page.
-A serious background combined with confidence-inspiring text.
+A serious background combined with confidence inspiring text.